dominicsalinger/code-challenge/README.md

 ### Normalize REST routes and responses

 A side effect of prototyping the frontend and backend at the same time is that I didn't stick to good naming conventions for the API routes or their responses.
 I would normalize the routes to adhere to RESTful conventions and standardize the responses on success and error.

+### Image Uploads

+I'm using [picsum](https://picsum.photos/) to generate photos, but in a final product I would use AWS S3 to store images.
+This would require a small migration to allow the S3 url to be stored on the product model.